 “A remarkably poignant chronicle of the devotion of these two men for 40 years… Miller and his editors have kept the story hurtling forward right up to the rousing if bittersweet conclusion.
 It helps if a documentary has compelling subjects, and Adams and Sullivan certainly hold the camera.
 But the skill of the filmmakers socks the story home.”— Stephen Farber, The Hollywood Reporter

-Both Miller and Marcolina chatted with us about the making of Limited Partnership, which premieres on Independent Lens on PBS tonight, Monday June 15 [10pm; check local listings], in likely the same month the Supreme Court will be ruling on the marriage equality case.
+Both Miller and Marcolina chatted with us about the making of Limited Partnership, in likely the same month the Supreme Court will be ruling on the marriage equality case.
 Tony and Richard, the stars of Limited Partnership, were among the first to bravely trek down that long legal road.

 Why did you first want to make Limited Partnership?